Matrix42AG/shim-review/README.md

 *******************************************************************************
 We build and sign linux kernel locally.
 We have five local patches: https://github.com/Matrix42AG/shim-review/tree/matrix42ag-shim-x64-20240304/kernel-patches/

-- 0001-disable-expert-selects-debug.patch - will disable DEBUG_KERNEL option from menuconfig
+•	0001-disable-expert-selects-debug.patch - will disable DEBUG_KERNEL option from menuconfig

-- 0100-cpsd-realmode.patch - will enable export for machine_real_restart without having to enable CONFIG_APM_MODULE kernel module
+•	0100-cpsd-realmode.patch - will enable export for machine_real_restart without having to enable CONFIG_APM_MODULE kernel module

-- 0101-cpsd-video.patch - Check the state of the framebuffer (0000:f000)
+•	0101-cpsd-video.patch: In summary the code will check if a specific value is stored at memory address 0xf000, if it's not, it attempts to set a VESA video mode using BIOS interrupts and checks if the operation was successful by inspecting the return value in the ax register.
+We're first initializing a register using initregs(&ireg), then we're initializing the ax under the register structure with 0x4f02 <- this value is used for BIOS videos services interrupt calls.
+Setting the bx value of the register structure to "vesa_mode" is used to the VESA video mode value.
+Using these setting we can use initcall to make a BIOS interrupt call at 0x10 in order to set the video mode VBE (VESA BIOS Extensions).
+In the end if this operation fails we simply return -1.

-- 0201-best-video-mode.patch - will attempt to enable best mode when EXTENDED_VGA is enabled.
+•	0201-best-video-mode.patch - The patch will attempt to enable best mode when EXTENDED_VGA is enabled.
+The mode_best() function iterates over available video modes to find the best one based on resolution and color depth.
+If we're in EXTENDED_VGA mode then we're updating the mode variable with the best mode ID.

-- 0202-bootdev.patch - sets up three init parameters that our loader uses to pass on to the kernel: es_fde_part_start, es_fde_part_length, es_fde_part_no.
+•	0202-bootdev.patch - sets up three init parameters that our loader uses to pass on to the kernel: es_fde_part_start, es_fde_part_length, es_fde_part_no.
 We use this information to find and mount the right partition.
+Finding the right partition is done via this function: es_find_partition.
+The function is basically a copy of the printk_all_partitions which is part of the kernel by default.
+The function will basically iterate over the available partitions and will compare the start sector value and number of sectors of each partition found with the given part_start and part_lenght in order to find the designated partition we want to use for the ego_secure partition.

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?